 Today, Chico is happy and thriving.
 Despite a deteriorated navicular bone caused by an old shoulder injury, he has fully recovered thanks to the dedication of Josh and Allie.
 When his medical needs proved more extensive than we anticipated and euthanasia was suggested, Josh, a Desert Storm veteran, stepped in.
 Rather than sell Chico, we entrusted him to Josh and Allie, who took over his care and expenses, giving him the second chance he deserved.

-Chico now lives here under a care lease, loved by everyone.
+Chico now lives here and we are allowed to enjoy and use him, and he is loved by everyone.
 We are endlessly grateful to Josh and Allie for saving his life and giving him the second chance he so deserved.

 Poppy’s Story